 The FWC decided that the existing Sunday penalty rates in the Hospitality, Fast Food, Retail and Pharmacy Awards do not achieve the Modern Awards objective, as they do not provide a fair and relevant minimum safety net.

-Some small business owners argue they cannot open on Sundays due to the high cost of wages for employees and therefore small margins – yet consumers demand for business to operate seven days a week.
+Some small business owners argue they cannot open on Sundays due to the high cost of wages for employees and therefore small margins – yet consumers demand for businesses to operate seven days a week.
 Others have argued that high penalty rates reduces business profits and increases costs to government, reducing the demand for labour and productivity across the Australian economy.
 However, when we compare Australian penalty rates with comparative markets such as Canada, the UK and even New Zealand – we are already leading the way.

 We are being bombarded with rhetoric from politicians, unions, employers and employees about the impact of reduced penalty rates and therefore it can be easy to misinterpret what it all means and the impact it will have.